genuinetools/img/README.md

 [![GoDoc](https://img.shields.io/badge/godoc-reference-5272B4.svg?style=for-the-badge)](https://godoc.org/github.com/genuinetools/img)
 [![Github All Releases](https://img.shields.io/github/downloads/genuinetools/img/total.svg?style=for-the-badge)](https://github.com/genuinetools/img/releases)

-Simple, standalone, daemon-less, unprivileged Dockerfile and OCI compatible container image builder.
+Simple, standalone, daemon-less, unprivileged Dockerfile and OCI-compatible container image builder.

 `img` is a simple CLI tool built on top of [buildkit](https://github.com/moby/buildkit).

-The commands/UX are the same as `docker {build,tag,push,pull,login,logout,save}` so all you have to do is replace `docker` with `img` in your scripts, command line, and/or life.
+The commands/UX are the same as `docker {build,tag,push,pull,login,logout,save}` so all you have to do is replace `docker` with `img` in your scripts, command line, CI/CD, and/or life.

 **Table of Contents**